hyperledger/fabric/docs/source/policies/policies.md

 Whereas an insurance policy is put in place for risk management, in Hyperledger Fabric, policies are the mechanism for infrastructure management.
 Fabric policies represent how members come to agreement on accepting or rejecting changes to the network, a channel, or a smart contract.
-Policies are agreed to by the consortium members when a network is originally configured, but they can also be modified as the network evolves.
+Policies are agreed to by the channel members when the channel is originally configured, but they can also be modified as the channel evolves.
 For example, they describe the criteria for adding or removing members from a channel, change how blocks are formed, or specify the number of organizations required to endorse a smart contract.
 All of these actions are described by a policy which defines who can perform the action.